nichowu/covid-19-cases-vs-tests-analysis/README.md

 more robust response strategy to the pandemic, which could then be implemented in the future.

-We will be performing a two-tailed hypothesis test using a 2 sample t-test to compare the difference in the mean ratio of the daily new tests performed to the daily cases.
+We will be performing a two-tailed hypothesis test using a variant of the 2 sample t-test to compare the difference in the mean ratio of the daily new tests performed to the daily cases.
 We have coined this term as the ‘response ratio.’
 Prior to hypothesis testing, we will perform extensive